kristiker/CS2-Early-Bootleg-Tools/README.md

 ### ShaderRenamer
 ShaderRenamer allows you to author Counter-Strike compatible materials in HL: Alyx.
 Simply run it once from within the Half-Life Alyx folder to generate the necessary shaders.
-The materials compiled using these new "aliases" can be used in Counter-Strike 2 maps.
+The materials compiled using these new "aliases" can be used in Counter-Strike 2 maps with few caveats.

 ### MapPacker
 MapPacker will bundle required materials and textures with the map so it can be moved to Counter-Strike 2 as one package.
 It is best if the materials in the map use the aforementioned shaders.